-Each 15ml bottle of frankincense essential oil contains approximately 250 drops of oil.
+Each 15 ml bottle of frankincense essential oil contains approximately 250 drops of oil.
 If you use just one drop a day, you'll use up your bottle in approximately 8 months and 1 week.
 If you use 5 drops a week, you'll use up your bottle in just under 12 months.

-Different Types of Frankincense Essential Oil
+Different Boswellia Species Used for Frankincense Essential Oil

-The most popular frankincense variety sold is Frankincense Carterii.
+The most popular frankincense variety sold is Boswellia Carterii.
 It has a smooth aroma perfect for relaxing and spiritual connection.
 Frankincense Carterii is high in alpha-pinene and other monoterpenes, making it great for immune support.

 Frankincense Carterii has many skin benefits, able to reduce the appearance of mature skin and scars by repairing skin cells.
 The respiratory system can also benefit from Frankincense, as it helps remedy illnesses and aids in breathing.
 The aroma of Frankincense Carterii is what most people are familiar with, and it's commonly used in making natural incense and resin-burning.
-It has a deep, rich, grounding aroma which touts the ability to quiet the mind, support focus and encourage tranquility.
+It has a deep, rich, grounding aroma which touts the ability to quiet the mind, support focus, and encourages tranquility.